The Skinny on Recycling Shredded Paper

 Where to recycle shredded paper in Chicago

-To find out when they'll start up again, check out the Community Shredding Events Calendar which is regularly updated with postponed and upcoming events.
+To find the next event near you, check out the Community Shredding Events Calendar which is regularly updated with postponed and upcoming events.

 Other ways to keep shredded paper out of the landfill